Compounded Semaglutide Cost in 2026: The Honest Breakdown

 • Selling as "research peptides" without prescriptions, often labeled "not for human consumption"

-• Shipping counterfeit product (the FDA has documented this with brand-name pens; it also happens with compounded vials from illegal sources)
+• Shipping counterfeit product (the FDA documented counterfeit Ozempic pens in the US supply chain in a December 2023 alert; the same happens with compounded vials from illegal sources)

 • None of these are safe paths.
 They also create real legal risk for the buyer in addition to product quality risk.